frederic-perez/AmE-dictionary/data/dictionary.md

 __jaundice<sup>2</sup>__ _v_ :three::hammer:
 __jaundiced__ _adj_ /JAWN-dist/Jaundiced means “showing or influenced by feelings of distrust, distaste, or hostility.”
 Someone described as jaundiced, or as possessing jaundiced opinions or views, is typically understood to feel that way because of negative past experiences.
 __jaunt__ _n_ :eight::hammer:
-__jaunty__ _adj_ :nine::m: /JAWN-tee/ /JON/JAHN-tee/ __1__ Stylish. __2__ Lively; self-confident.
+__jaunty__ _adj_ :nine::m: /JAWN-tee/ /JON/JAHN-tee/ __1__ Sprightly; lively: _walking at a jaunty pace; music with jaunty rhythms._ _A jaunty tune._ __2__ Lively; self-confident.
 Lively in manner or appearance. _The server whistled a jaunty tune as she wiped the tables and set out fresh flowers in preparation for the day’s diners._ Having or expressing a buoyant or self-confident air: _a jaunty grin; a hat worn at a jaunty angle._
 __javelin__ _n_ :mega:
 __jawbreaker__ _n_ __1__ A large round hard candy. __2__ _informal_ A word that is difficult to pronounce.
 __jawing__ _v_ _Stop jawing and get to work._